 Ozone.
 Largely man-made in origin, ozone is a pro-oxidant that can alter skin integrity by inducing oxidative stress in the outer layer of the epidermis.
 This generally causes inflammation, an imbalance in the epidermis plus a breakdown of collagen and elastin fibres, creating the right conditions for skin aging.

 Zeropollution® is an innovative dietary supplement, completely natural and free of side-effects.
 It offers a solution to a major problem which affects the whole world and will only get worse in the years to come.

-To maximise its efficacy:
+To maximize its efficacy:

 Consume more antioxidants.
 Exogenous antioxidants unquestionably help fight oxidative stress caused by pollution.
-Antioxidants are found in fruits and vegetables, especially brightly-coloured ones (blueberries, raspberries, broccoli, red cabbage, yellow peppers, red beans, etc), as well as in antioxidant formulations such as AntiOxidant Synergy and OptiBerry.
+Antioxidants are found in fruits and vegetables, especially brightly-colored ones (blueberries, raspberries, broccoli, red cabbage, yellow peppers, red beans, etc), as well as in antioxidant formulations such as AntiOxidant Synergy and OptiBerry.

 Drink enough fluid.
 You should drink at least two litres of water and other fluids every day in order to maintain the health of your skin.
 Ensuring a good level of humidity in your home (50% in the summer, 30% in the winter) is also a good idea.

 Moisturize your skin and consider having a massage.
 As well as making wrinkles less obvious, moisturizers maintain and support the skin.
 Massage can help restore natural hydration and release toxins from the skin.